 Your extension must not mine cryptocurrency.

-Your extension must not contain content or functionality that encourages, facilitates or glamorizes illegal activity in the real world.
+Your extension and the associated data must not contain content or functionality that encourages, facilitates, or glamorizes illegal activity in the real world.

 Your extension must not contain excessive or gratuitous profanity.

 Your extension must not contain or display content that a reasonable person considers obscene.